 twenty-five or thirty years ago the manufacture of tongued large and the weight great. flooring was subject to the Wood worth patent.
 This manuof \$1,000.
-The ability of these licensees to undertake the bility. manufacture rested implicitly on the patentee's guarantee as to the maximum number of mills.
-Now what would have been much displaced by mineral oils, on account of its price, hecome of their contracts and of the business founded on those contracts, if any trespasser-say, a wealthy building cheaper in the end.
-Of course it must, like other vegetable association-could have stepped in and defied the inventor and the honest licensees, in the assurance that Justice-should she be invoked-could at most but adjudge the license fee as of the fatty acid, but also of its odor; but, as other vegethe reasonable compensation for the tortious use?
+The ability of these licensees to undertake the bility. manufacture rested implicitly on the patentee's guarantee as hecome of their contracts and of the business founded on association-could have stepped in and defied the inventor and the honest licensees, in the assurance that Justice-should the reasonable compensation for the tortious use?